PHP Type Casting

 var_dump($objectFromInt);

-So, the output generated will take the form of the following:
+So, the output generated will be in the following form:

 Casting Data to PHP Float Type

-In PHP, the process of casting data to a float type revolves around converting a value into a floating-point number.
-This proves advantageous when you want to guarantee that a variable or expression is treated as a decimal or floating-point value.
-PHP offers various methods for casting data to a float, encompassing both implicit and explicit approaches.
-Let’s delve into this process through illustrative examples:
+Type casting to a float in PHP involves converting any value to a floating-point number.
+This is quite useful when you have to ensure that a certain variable or expression is evaluated strictly as a decimal or floating-point value.
+PHP can cast a variable to a float type in several ways, including both implicit and explicit methods.
+Let's go through this process using some examples:

 <?php